call-me-matt/weeklyOSMnotifier/publishWorkflow.md

 2.10 Publish

 3. Close Blog

 Back in OSMBC click on "more" at "Blogs to work on" and close the oldest one.

 4. Notify our readers

-Use our script to notify our community on mailing lists, mastodon, forum, telegram channels and alike: https://github.com/call-me-matt/weeklyOSMnotifier
+Use our script to notify our community on mailing lists, josm, mastodon, forum, telegram channels and alike: https://github.com/call-me-matt/weeklyOSMnotifier

 --